WANI12/meet-app/README.md

 Our people our responsbility in Meet-app we breath for the benefit of all Working on a perfect mixture of communittee to work as one
 # Meet and Greet
-community voices in one place
-# Location aproval
-community voices in one place